kathier02/Company/README.md

 The purpose of this project is to practice front-end web development skills by building a responsive company website using only HTML and CSS.

-## 📸 Screenshots

-Add screenshots of your project here.

 ## 🌐 Live Demo